Author: Jeff Bacon

 • Court order establishing custody, visitation, and child support — the enforceable framework that follows paternity

-• Putative father registry filing — protective registration that preserves notice rights
+• Putative father registry filing — a protective step that preserves your right to notice

 Why the Birth Certificate Alone Is Not Enough

-An AOP creates the presumption of fatherhood and establishes the duty to support.
-It does not, by itself, create a court-ordered visitation schedule or custody framework.
-Without a court order, you have no fixed parenting time that a court can enforce — even if you and the mother had an informal arrangement.
+An AOP creates a presumption of fatherhood.
+It also creates the duty to support.
+But it does not create a court-ordered visitation schedule or custody framework.
+Without a court order, you have no fixed parenting time a court can enforce.
+That is true even if you and the mother had an informal arrangement.

 That gap is where most unmarried fathers in the OKC metro get caught.
-They sign the AOP, assume their rights are secure, and then have no leverage when the mother decides to limit access months or years later.
+They sign the AOP and assume their rights are secure.
+Then the mother limits access months or years later, and they have no leverage.

 What a Properly Filed Paternity Action Establishes

-A paternity petition filed in Oklahoma County, Cleveland County, Canadian County, or Logan County District Court can ask the court to:
+You can file a paternity petition in Oklahoma County, Cleveland County, Canadian County, or Logan County District Court.
+The petition can ask the court to:

 • Enter a parenting plan with a specific visitation schedule